 Tortola, or Norman as he is now known, being schooled in preparation for his first show by his new owner, Millie Green

-Tortola was not very quick as a racehorse and quite difficult to train but he has found a fantastic home with the Greens, who are relations of Michael Bowring, one of the stalwarts of Flint Cottage.
+Tortola was not very quick as a racehorse and quite difficult to train but he has found a fantastic home with the Greens, who are relations of Michael Bowring, one of our stalwart owners.
 He is loved and cherished and the time he has had out of training has enabled him to mature and become what he is today.

 One of Babodana's first crop, the young stock champion at a show in Somerset